 Although it is desirable to use all EDRAM control pins to optimize system performance, it is possible to simplify the interface to the EDRAM by either tying pins to ground or by tying one or more control inputs together.
-The /Sinput can be tied to ground if the low power standby modes are not required.
+The /S input can be tied to ground if the low power standby mode is not required.
 The /CAL and /F pins can be tied together if hidden refresh operation is not required.
-In this case, a CBR refresh (/CAL before /RE) can be performed by holding the combined input low prior to /RE A CBR refresh does not require that a row address be supplied when /RE is asserted.
-The timing is identical to /F refresh cycle timing.
+In this case, a CBR refresh (/CAL before /RE) can be performed by holding the combined input low prior to /RE.
 The /WE input can be tied to /CAL if independent posting of column addresses and data are not required during write operations.
 In this case, both column address and write data will be latched by the combined input during writes.
-W/R and /G can be tied together if reads are not performed during write hit cycles.
-If these techniques are used, the EDRAM will require only three control lines for operation (/RE, /CAS [combined /CAL, /F, and /WE] , and W/R [combined W/R and /G]) .
+W/R and /G can be tied together if reads are not performed during write hit cycle.
+If these techniques are used, the EDRAM will require only three control lines for operation (/RE, /CAS [combined /CAL, /F, and /WE], and W/R [combined W/R and /G]).
 The simplified control interface still allows the fast page read/write cycle times, fast random read/write times, and hidden precharge functions available with the EDRAM.